pyeventsourcing/esdbclient/README.md

 ```

 The `PersistentSubscription` object also has an `nack()` method that should be used
-by a consumer to negatively acknowledge to the server that it has received but not
+by a consumer to "negatively acknowledge" to the server that it has received but not
 successfully processed a recorded event.
 The `nack()` method has an `event_id`
+argument.
+The value of this argument should be obtained from the `ack_id` attribute
-argument, which is the ID of the recorded event that has been received.
-The `nack()`
+of the recorded event.
+This is sometimes not the same as the value of the recorded
+event's `id` attribute when subscription has been configured to resolve links.
+The
-method also has an `action` argument, which should be a Python `str`: either
+`nack()` method also has an `action` argument, which should be a Python `str`: either
 `'unknown'`, `'park'`, `'retry'`, `'skip'` or `'stop'`.